auth0/laravel-auth0/docs/Configuration.md

 # Configuration

-This document is an addendum to the [README](../README.md) file, and covers advanced configuration techniques.
+This document is an addendum to the [README](../README.md) file and covers advanced configuration techniques.
 Please review the installation guidance there before continuing.

 This document covers 'version 2' of the SDK configuration format.
 You can determine which version you are using by looking for the `Configuration::VERSION_` const returned with the `config/auth0.php` array.